Jump to content

 Entry requirements:

-It began as a pilot scheme with five participants in London in 2023, with four of the five subsequently securing permanent roles in NHS finance.
-Fast forward to 2024, 38 individuals completed placements all across the country.
-We now have 23 trainees starting placements in September 2025.
-Register your interest for the 2026 Insights placement scheme here.
+It began as a pilot scheme with five participants in 2023, with four of the five securing permanent roles in NHS finance.
+Fast forward to 2024, 37 individuals completed placements all across the country.
+23 more trainees started placements in September 2025.

 Feedback from placement trainees